9 Reasons Why Plant Leaves Turn Yellow

 The soil becomes even more compacted every time the plant is watered.

 This problem is especially common for potted plants.
 In nature, earthworms loosen and aerate the soil through the tunnels they dig into the ground.
+Here are several tips on how to prevent soil compaction in potted plants.

 9. Plant aging